YashrajRathi/TelegramBot/README.md

-# TelegramHacker
+# TelegramBot
-TelegramHacker is a simple yet time saving android application which lets the user back one's telegram downloaded videos to their personal computer in android automatically thus saving space in their android device.
+TelegramBot is a simple yet time saving android application which lets the user back one's telegram downloaded videos to their personal computer in android automatically thus saving space in their android device.

 # Need